LinuxSuRen/hd-home/README.md

 filename: "{{.Name}}-{{.OS}}-{{.Arch}}"
 binary: kk         # please provide a binary file name if the release filename is not the final one
 targetBinary: kk   # a desired target binary file name
-tar: false         # if this is a tar file
+tar: true          # if this is a tar file
 replacements:      # the replacement of os, arch
   amd64: 64bit
   darwin: macos